RichWasm/iris-richwasm/notes/LinLang.md

 ---

 See if annotating local effects is strictly needed?
-Can this be infered?
+Can this be inferred?

 See what WAT does with block types.